Smile-SA/gdpr-dump/docs/configuration.md

 There are default config templates available in the config/templates directory of the application:

+- drupal7.yaml
 - drupal8.yaml
 - magento1.yaml
 - magento2.yaml
+- magento2_b2b.yaml
+- magento2_commerce.yaml

 These templates can be used to anonymize a drupal/magento database.

-If you override a default template, the path to the file can be omitted:
+If you override a default template, the path to the file and the extension may be omitted:

 ```yaml
 extends: magento2